fredrik-markussen/Multi-Temperature-3D-Single-Vesicle-Diffusion-Simulator/readme.md

 **Key Biological Insights:**

 - **Rapid Diffusion at Nanoscale:**
   The simulation underscores findings by Zheng et al. [^3] that diffusion at the nanoscale within the synaptic cleft is extremely fast.
-Even at lower temperatures like 50 K, the model predicts that molecules can traverse the synaptic cleft in nanoseconds, which is orders of magnitude shorter than synaptic delays observed in biological systems.
+Even at extreme and biologically irrelevant temperatures like 50 K, the model predicts that molecules can traverse the synaptic cleft in around 250 nanoseconds, which is orders of magnitude shorter than temperature-dependent synaptic delays observed in biological systems.

 - **Temperature Dependence of Synaptic Delay:**
   Katz and Miledi [^1] demonstrated that synaptic delay at the neuromuscular junction is highly temperature-dependent, but the delay cannot be attributed solely to diffusion because diffusion occurs too rapidly.
 The simulation aligns with this by showing that even significant changes in temperature primarily affect diffusion speed, while the overall synaptic delay is likely governed by other processes such as vesicle fusion, calcium dynamics, and receptor kinetics.